web3validator/web3validator-Humans_Uptime_Checker_bot/README.md

 1) Start Redis
 2) Install the necessary libraries
-3) Make changes to the configuration
-4) Run it through the service
+3) Run it through the service

 **Running Redis via Docker**
 ```